uchicago-mscapp-projects/snow-lm/README.md

 ### Team

 Jackie Glasheen: jglasheen

 Harsh Vardhan Pachisia: harshpachisia

 Shwetha Srinivasan: shwetha

 Jennifer Yeaton: jkyeaton

 ### Description
-- Describe the project and what we tried to do
+- Why this problem matters.
+What did we do about it?
+-  Major insights.
+- How can this be helpful?

-### To run the project
+### Runing the project
 - Add steps that the person needes to follow to run the entire project.

 ### Example Insights (Add charts and screenshots of graphics).